Military history of Spain: Habsburg Spain

 With such numbers involved, Spain had trouble funding the war efforts on so many fronts.
 The non-payment of troops led to many mutinies and events such as the Sack of Antwerp (1576), when unpaid tercio units looted the Dutch city.
 Spain's holdings in Italy and the Low Countries contributed large amounts of men and treasure to the empire's army: each province was allotted a number of troops it had to pay for (including the ethnic Spanish garrisons) and recruits it had to provide.
 Troops were generally sent outside of the areas they were recruited in.
 From 1635 to 1659, the Duchy of Milan provided 100,000 soldiers to the Spanish army, while the Kingdom of Naples provided 53,500 (plus a naval expedition) from 1631 to 1636 alone.

 In the east, Habsburg Spain fought alongside other Christian allies against the Ottoman Empire, taking part in numerous actions and campaigns in and around the Mediterranean over the period.
 The naval competition culminated in victory for the Christian alliance at the battle of Lepanto in 1571, the last naval battle in the Mediterranean to see the large scale use of galleys by both sides.
-In the middle of the century, Spain developed the galleon for naval warfare, using them in convoys to link her possessions in the Philippines, the Americas and Europe.Holmes, p.
-235.
+In the middle of the century, Spain developed the galleon for naval warfare, using them in convoys to link her possessions in the Philippines, the Americas and Europe.

 The Manila galleons sailed once or twice per year across the Pacific Ocean, whilst the Spanish treasure fleets linked Mexico back to Europe.

 Spain fought the Castilian War against the Bruneian Empire.
 Spanish forces attempted to conquer Cambodia in the Cambodian–Spanish War but were defeated.
 The Moros fought against the Spanish invasion for centuries in the Spanish–Moro conflict.
 The Igorot people resisted and fought against the Spanish.

 The Thirty Years' War (1618–1648) drew in Spain alongside most other European states.
-Spain entered the conflict with a strong position, but the ongoing fighting gradually eroded her advantages; first Dutch, then Swedish innovations had made the tercio more vulnerable, having less flexibility and firepower than its more modern equivalents.
+Spain entered the conflict with a strong position, but the ongoing fighting gradually eroded her advantages; first Dutch, then Swedish innovations had made the tercio faced more competition, having to go up against increasing firepower from its Protestant counterparts.
 Nevertheless, Spanish armies continued to win major battles and sieges throughout this period across large swathes of Europe.
 French entry into the war in 1635 put additional pressure on Spain, with the French victory at the Battle of Rocroi in 1643 being a major boost for the French, though it proved far from decisive in the long-running Franco-Spanish War (1635–1659).
 By the signing of the Peace of Westphalia in 1648, which brought an end to most of the fighting, Spain was clearly exhausted.
 Politics too had begun to count against Spain.
 While Spain was fighting France, Portugal – which had been under personal union with Spain for 60 years – acclaimed John IV of Braganza as king in 1640.